 The ADSI Edit tool (Active Directory Service Interface Editor) is a special mmc snap-in.
 It allows you to connect to various Active Directory database partitions (NTDS.dit) or to the LDAP server via Active Directory Service Interfaces.
-The ADSI Edit tool allows you to create, modify, and delete objects in Active Directory, perform searches, and so on.
+The ADSI Edit tool allows you to create, modify, and delete objects in Active Directory, edit attributes, perform searches, and so on.

 In Windows Server 2003, the ADSIEdit.msc snap-in was a part of the Windows Server 2003 Support Tools.
 You had to download and install it manually.
 To register snap-ins, the command regsvr32 adsiedit.dll was used.

 Modern Windows versions have ADSIEdit.msc included in RSAT.
 It is installed as a part of the AD DS Snap-ins and Command Line Tools feature.
 Go to Remote Server Administration Tools > Role Administration Tools > AD DS and AD LDS Tools.

-Important note!
+Important note.
 The ADSI Edit snap-in in Active Directory editing features resembles the Windows registry editor.
-Not all Windows settings can be changed through the GUI or Group Policies.
+Not all Windows settings can be changed through the graphical GUI or Group Policies.
 Sometimes, to solve a complex problem, the administrator has to make changes directly to the Windows registry.

-Similarly, Active Directory Users and Computers or PowerShell cmdlets may be not enough when solving complex problems in Active Directory.
+Similarly, Active Directory Users and Computers or PowerShell cmdlets could be not enough when solving complex problems in Active Directory.
 You can directly make changes to the AD database through the ADSI Edit.
 However, ADSI Edit bypasses all common safeguard AD mechanisms.
-It means you can damage or destroy your AD database with incorrectly AD changes using adsiedit.msc.
+It means you can damage or destroy your AD database with incorrect AD changes using adsiedit.msc.
 That’s why it’s recommended to back up Active Directory before using this tool.

 Right-click on the root in the ADSI Edit and select Connect to.